 10. Trust no one until trust is earned.
 Even then, be cautious.

 11. Everyone is a potential threat until it’s proven they’re not.
-Remember, bad people can have pretty faces and warm smiles and say nice things.
+Remember, bad people can have attractive faces and warm smiles and say nice things.
 But all that can change in the blink of an eye.

 12. Know when to retreat.